annashipman/annashipman.github.io/_posts/2021-01-01-meeting-everyone.md

 One of the challenges of being in a senior leadership position is that there are lot of things you just don't see.
 Issues that are completely obvious to people in teams, doing the work, are just not clear or even visible to those in leadership positions.

-There are various mechanisms to address this, like staff surveys, retrospectives, making sure line managers feel comfortable raising issues with their line managers/their line managers managers, etc, but it's also useful to have that direct line open in case all others fail.
+There are various mechanisms to address this, like staff surveys, retrospectives, making sure line managers feel comfortable raising issues with their line managers/their line managers' managers, etc, but it's also useful to have that direct line open in case all others fail.

 One of the questions I asked people in my follow up after a year was whether "do you feel able to raise issues with me?" and the answers ranged from "yes", to "I did at the beginning after having this meeting but less so as time went on."